unicode-org/message-format-wg/spec/README.md

 > [!NOTE]
 > Users defining custom names SHOULD include at least one character outside these ranges
 > to ensure that they will be compatible with future versions of this specification.
+> They SHOULD also use the namespace feature to avoid collisions with other implementations.

-Later versions of this specification will not introduce changes to the data model that would result in a data model representation based on this version being invalid.
+Future versions of this specification will not introduce changes to the data model that would result in a data model representation based on this version being invalid.

 > For example, existing interfaces or fields will not be removed.

-Later versions of this specification MAY introduce changes to the data model that would result in future data model representations not being valid for implementations of this version of the data model.

-> For example, a future version could introduce a new keyword,
-> whose data model representation would be a new interface
-> that is not recognized by this version's data model.

-Later specification versions will not introduce syntax that cannot be represented by this version of the data model.
+Future versions of this specification will not introduce syntax that cannot be represented by this version of the data model.

 > For example, a future version could introduce a new keyword.